jhidding/adhesion-code/adhesion_example.md

 }
 ```

 Next we extract the power diagram vertices of the wall by looping over all *incident cells* of the edge.
+Because the iteration of the incident cells is circular we cannot use a normal for-loop.
+In stead, we use a do-while loop where the predicate is evaluated *after* each iteration.
 We need to take care not to include the infinite cell that represents everything outside the triangulation.
-Because the iteration of the incident cells is circular we cannot use a normal for-loop.
+If the infinite cell is encountered, this means that the edge is on the boundary of the triangulation.
+In that case the entire facet is dropped from the output.

 ``` {.cpp #pd-collect-dual}
 std::vector<unsigned> polygon;